 I got my first management title when I was twenty-six years old.
 The person I’d beat out for the position had been with the company 26 years, and in one hiring decision, this woman, who wanted my job, become my direct report.

 She’d been with the company since before I was in kindergarten.
 And now I was her boss.
 Nobody said my new management job would be easy.

-When I look back at the decision that took me from employee to boss, and all that followed, I realize I did several things right.
-I made lots and lots of mistakes, but I managed to do some things right.
-Here’s my story.
+Looking back at the decision that took me from employee to boss and all that followed, I realize I did several things right.
+I made many mistakes, but I managed to do some things right.
+Here's my story.

 I never pretended to know it all.

-So, the first right decision I made is I admitted to myself and my team that I didn’t have all the answers, that I needed their help.
+So, the first right decision I made is I admitted to myself and my team that I didn’t have all the answers and that I needed their help.